junglesta/BAZI/README.md

-# 	生辰八字 BA ZI CALCULATOR - Your Destiny in 360°
+# 	生辰八字 BA ZI CALCULATOR - Your Star's Imprint in 360°

 > *"Why read tea leaves when you can read the actual position of the sun?"*